magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 a stage when it is fully mindful of both happiness and suffering.
-That’s when it will be able to lay aside the happiness and the suffering, the pleasure and the sadness, and lay aside all that is the world and so become Once the mind – ‘the one who knows’ – can let go it will settle down at that point.
+That’s when it will be able to lay aside the happiness and the suffering, the pleasure and the sadness, and lay aside all that is the world and so become *lokavidū.* Once the mind – ‘the one who knows’ – can let go it will settle down at that point.
 Why does it settle down?
 Because you have done the practice and followed the path right down to that very spot.
 You know what you have to do to reach the end of the path, but are still unable to accomplish it.
 When the mind attaches to either happiness or suffering, you are not deluded by them and strive to dislodge the attachment and dig it out.

-This is practising on the level of the – one who is travelling along the path of practice – striving to cut through the defilements, yet not having reached the goal.
+This is practising on the level of the *yogāvacara* – one who is travelling along the path of practice – striving to cut through the defilements, yet not having reached the goal.
 You focus upon these conditions and the way it is from moment to moment in your own mind.
 It’s not necessary to be personally interviewed about the state of your mind or do anything special.
 When there is attachment to either happiness or suffering, there must be the clear and certain understanding that any attachment to either of these states is deluded.
 It is attachment to the world.
 It is being stuck in the world.
 Happiness means attachment to the world, suffering means attachment to the world.
 This is the way worldly attachment is.
 What is it that creates or gives rise to the world?
 The world is created and established through ignorance.
-It’s because we are not mindful that the mind attaches importance to things, fashioning and creating (formations) the whole time.
+It’s because we are not mindful that the mind attaches importance to things, fashioning and creating *sankhārā* (formations) the whole time.

 It is here that the practice becomes really interesting.
 Wherever there is attachment in the mind, you keep hitting at that point, without